 Shortly after, you should see the VM appear in the source HCX UI, ensure the state is connected:

 Once the VM is showing, head to the migration screen and select Migrate.

 You need to choose the non-vSphere Service Inventory as the source.

 Once selected, it will show all VMs which have the agent install and are registered with the Sentinel Manager.
 Choose what you want to migrate, the click Add.

 Those familiar with HCX will know the migration screen well.
-We have some fields which are mandatory for us to complete before we can start the migration.
+There are some fields which are mandatory before you can start the migration.
 I’ve numbered them in my screenshot.
-Essentially we are just telling HCX where in our destination vSphere inventory we want to place our VMs, what Datastore, the provisioning method, and guest NIC to Port Group mapping etc. Validate, then if all is fine, go ahead with the migration.
+Essentially, you are just telling HCX where in our destination vSphere inventory we want to place our VMs, what Datastore, the provisioning method, and guest NIC to Port Group mapping etc. Validate, then if all is fine, go ahead with the migration.

 You’ll then be taken to the migration management screen, where if you wish you can expand the migration group we created to check its progress.
 It may take a few minutes for any events to show.

 After some time (depending on the size of the VM, your network speed etc), the VM will be shut down at source (KVM, or even Hyper V) and a new one powered on in our vSphere inventory.
 There will be some fixup operations on the migrated VM, you’ll see it boot into Photon first whilst it does some disk and network operations amongst other things, once complete the VM should boot without issue.